jacuzzi-ai/UJ-Computer-Science-projects/README.md

-## This projects were only created for educational purposes!!
+## These projects were only created for educational purposes!!